dhimantj/ML-Projects/README.md

 Current and most active Projects!

-1_CLASSIFICATION ------ (Recent and still on going)
+1_CLASSIFICATION ------ Most Recent and Completed Projects

-2_LINEAR REGRESSION ------(Recent and still on going) - Most up to date!
+2_LINEAR REGRESSION ------ Most Recent and Completed Project

-3_SUPPORT VECTOR MACHINES ------ (Recent and still on going)
+3_SUPPORT VECTOR MACHINES ------ Ongoing Still busy Optimizing Project

 The Below Projects are in draft version and still need polishing!
 After completion it will move up to the CURRENT Projects!